sammyCHY/devops_project/Lemp_Stack_Implementation/lemp.md

 ![The image below shows the add rule on Ec2 configuration](image/image/edit_inbound.png)

-After confirming the success running of our server,firstly, I will check how to access it locally in the Ubuntu shell, run the command bellow.
+After confirming the success running of our server,firstly, I will check how to access it locally in the Ubuntu shell by running the command bellow.

 `$ curl http://localhost:80`
 or